• Skip to primary navigation

 • Maple Syrup (or coconut sugar): As a substitute for sugar, maple syrup provides an earthy sweetness to a recipe.

-• Substitute Chickpea Flour, rice flour, almond flour, or buckwheat flour for all-purpose flour.
+• Substitute chickpea flour, rice flour, almond flour, or buckwheat flour for all-purpose flour.

 • Date syrup or agave is a great substitution for maple syrup in recipes.